Winter getaways within easy reach of the USA

 Winter escapes

-Harsh winter weather can be a challenge, and cause many people to dream of getting away from the US.
-While longer escapes might be preferable, they’re not always possible due to limited time and budget.
-So, we’ve pulled together a range of destinations all within a six-hour flight.
-You’ll find everything from beguiling city breaks with excursions aplenty to entire countries whose highlights can be explored in a few days.
-Most feature warmer climes but, for those who don’t mind the cold, there are a couple of cracking Canadian ideas too.
+Harsh winter weather can be a challenge, and causes many people to dream of getting away from the US.
+While longer escapes might be preferable, they’re not always possible, so we’ve pulled together a range of destinations all reachable within six hours or less.
+We've included everything from beguiling city breaks to entire countries whose highlights are easy to explore, plus a few colder climes for those willing to embrace the season.

 Suzanne Pratt/Shutterstock